Mathematical physics: Newtonian and post-Newtonian physics

 In the 18th century, the Swiss Daniel Bernoulli (1700–1782) made contributions to fluid dynamics, and vibrating strings.
 The Swiss Leonhard Euler (1707–1783) did special work in variational calculus, dynamics, fluid dynamics, and other areas.
-Also notable was the Italian-born Frenchman, Joseph-Louis Lagrange (1736–1813), for work in analytical mechanics: he formulated Lagrangian mechanics and variational methods.
+Also notable was the Italian Joseph-Louis Lagrange (1736–1813), for work in analytical mechanics: he formulated Lagrangian mechanics and variational methods.
 A major contribution to the formulation of Analytical Dynamics called Hamiltonian dynamics was also made by the Irish physicist, astronomer and mathematician, William Rowan Hamilton (1805–1865).
 Hamiltonian dynamics had played an important role in the formulation of modern theories in physics, including field theory and quantum mechanics.
 The French mathematical physicist Joseph Fourier (1768 – 1830) introduced the notion of Fourier series to solve the heat equation, giving rise to a new approach to solving partial differential equations by means of integral transforms.

 Into the early 19th century, following mathematicians in France, Germany and England had contributed to mathematical physics.
 The French Pierre-Simon Laplace (1749–1827) made paramount contributions to mathematical astronomy, potential theory.
 Siméon Denis Poisson (1781–1840) worked in analytical mechanics and potential theory.
 In Germany, Carl Friedrich Gauss (1777–1855) made key contributions to the theoretical foundations of electricity, magnetism, mechanics, and fluid dynamics.
 In England, George Green (1793–1841) published An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism in 1828, which in addition to its significant contributions to mathematics made early progress towards laying down the mathematical foundations of electricity and magnetism.

 A couple of decades ahead of Newton's publication of a particle theory of light, the Dutch Christiaan Huygens (1629–1695) developed the wave theory of light, published in 1690.
 By 1804, Thomas Young's double-slit experiment revealed an interference pattern, as though light were a wave, and thus Huygens's wave theory of light, as well as Huygens's inference that light waves were vibrations of the luminiferous aether, was accepted.
 Jean-Augustin Fresnel modeled hypothetical behavior of the aether.
 The English physicist Michael Faraday introduced the theoretical concept of a field—not action at a distance.
 Mid-19th century, the Scottish James Clerk Maxwell (1831–1879) reduced electricity and magnetism to Maxwell's electromagnetic field theory, whittled down by others to the four Maxwell's equations.
 Initially, optics was found consequent of Maxwell's field.
 Later, radiation and then today's known electromagnetic spectrum were found also consequent of this electromagnetic field.